 That is a fair deterioration for one quarter to be impacting things so much.
 And, to illustrate how much these products mean to them:

 Regulations have not come in overnight, and issues were seen as far back as 2016 shortly after CMC floated.
-They have actively worked on trying to mitigate some of these issues, for example concentrating on higher value clients (most whom can be designated as professional and not retail) and expansion into other areas such as stockbroking.
+They have actively worked on trying to mitigate some of these issues.
+They are concentrating on higher value clients (most whom can be designated as professional and not retail) and expansion into other areas such as stockbroking.

 Profits have been coming along nicely here, although not as nicely as others such as the market leader, IG Group.
 Like other firms in the sector they pay a well-covered dividend, and also have net cash.
 Despite today’s announcement, even if we were to take the worst case scenario, it is difficult to imagine this causing any immediate difficulties for the company or even threatening a loss.

 This isn’t a good time for the financial stocks.
 There are plenty of headwinds here, not least the recent difficulties of PLUS.
-Another one that seems likely to dog the industry for some years is regulation.
+Another thing that seems likely to dog the industry for some years is regulation.
 These could change in future, to offer even greater protection for the consumer.
-We have seen in the UK, governments have chosen to reduce stakes on FOBTs to just £2, and whilst quite unrelated to here, shows that they are likely to act on anything that creates bad press with the public.
+We have seen in the UK, governments have chosen to reduce stakes on FOBTs to just £2.
+Whilst quite unrelated to here, it shows that they are likely to act on anything that creates bad press with the public.

 On the upside, there are a few good things.
-Regulation may actually benefit stronger players in the industry, making it harder for new entrants to come in, as one of the main tools (bonuses) has been taken away.
+Regulation may actually benefit stronger players in the industry.
+This makes it harder for new entrants to come in, as one of the main tools (bonuses) has been taken away.

 Another thing is that many of these companies are very keenly priced at the moment.
-There is an element of anticipation of future troubles priced in, and the market cap today is under £300m, putting this into value territory should the declines be addressed.
+There is an element of anticipation of future troubles priced in.
+The market cap today is under £300m, putting this into value territory should the declines be addressed.

-I find the timing of the statement quite insincere though, and despite claiming this it is ‘increasingly diverse’, it is still heavily reliant on the CFD/spread markets for its income.
+I find the timing of the statement quite insincere though.
+Despite claiming this it is ‘increasingly diverse’, it is still heavily reliant on the CFD/spread markets for its income.
 Marks off for this.